 Layered Navigation 1.5.0

 - SEO Enhancements.
 SEO configuration fieldset added to the Configuration section of the Magento Admin.
 Admins can use the following SEO options: change the URL structure to make it more SEO-friendly; disable indexing of catalog search pages; add canonical URLs; apply 301 Redirect; set meta title and description using templates; rewrite meta robots.

 - Active Filters Displayed in One Place.
 Customers can see all applied filters at the top of the results page.

 Layered Navigation 1.4.0

 - Shop by Brand Integration.
 The integration with the Shop by Brand extension allows Layered Navigation to take advantage of new product filtering and display facilities.

 - Code and Structure Refactoring.
-This version of the extension gets rid of excessive and precarious code elements making extension updates and integration smooth and simple.
+This extension version eliminates excessive and precarious code elements, making the module’s updates and integration smooth and simple.
 The module is covered by unit tests.

 - Full AJAX Support.
 Results of filtering are displayed using AJAX that makes data retrievement much faster and stable, even suitable for the stores containing up to 10K+ products.